-In addition to the objective quality measures defined above, subjective evaluation must also be performed before adopting any new tool and a final codec standard.
+In addition to the objective quality measures defined above, subjective evaluation must also be performed for the final NETVC codec adoption.
 For subjective tests, the MOS-based evaluation procedure must be used as described in section 2.1 of [3].
 For perception-oriented tools that primarily impact subjective quality, additional tests may also be individually assigned even for intermediate evaluation, subject to a decision of the NETVC WG.